newtheatre/website/_content/stuff.md

 ### Festival and Day Passes

 Please note that the purchase of a festival or day pass does not guarantee entry to any given show.
 Passes can only be purchased in-person at the New Theatre Box Office from 10:30am each day, and individuals will be given a wristband, as well as their name being taken.

 We recommend that you reserve tickets to every show that you wish to see.
 Passes will then grant you a free ticket to any given show.
 Ticket reservations can be collected from half an hour before the advertised start time, and will be released 5 minutes before the start time.

 <hr>

 <h1 class="text-center">StuFF 2019 Programme</h1>

-<p class="text-center">Shows are still being announced, so keep checking back - or follow the <a href="https://facebook.com/stuffnotts">StuFF Facebook Page</a> - for updates.</p>

 <hr>